dabg3/nsgt/readme.txt

 In the console (terminal application) change to the folder containing this readme.txt file.

+Setup virtual environment:
+python -m venv venv
+source venv/bin/activate

+Install dependencies:
+pip install -r requirements.txt

-To build the package run the following command: python setup.py build
+To build the package run the following command: python -m build

+Before installing exit from the virtual environment: deactivate

-To install the package (with administrator rights): sudo python setup.py install
+To install the package globally (with administrator rights): sudo pip install .

+It's encouraged to use virtual environments instead of installing packages globally

 Todo:
 -----

+- Fix numpy casting error (run tests to reproduce)
 - Quality measurement for coefficients of sliced transform
 - Unify nsgfwin sliced/non-sliced